 Junior Year - Fall Semester (21 credits)

-DENT 3307 Prevention and Management of Medical Emergencies
+DENT 3307 Prevention and Management of Dental Emergencies

 DENT 3308 Oral Histology and Embryology